adammyhre/Unity-Utils/README.md

 - **Conversion Extension Methods:** Convert Vectors and Quaternions between System.Numerics and UnityEngine.
 - **Hotkeys:** Lock Inspector, Close Tab, Compile Project and more.
 - **Helpers:** Static helper methods such as NonAlloc WaitForSeconds.
+- **Vector Math:** Vector math utilities such as RotateVectorOntoPlane.
 - **Singletons:** Generic Singletons for various use cases.

 ## Dependencies